TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 BREAKFAST AT THE APPALACHIAN TRAIL CAFE

 The best breakfast in the region (by a landslide) is the Appalachian Trail Cafe in downtown Millinocket.
-The blueberry pancakes might be the best you can find in Maine, especially if you compliment them with their pure maple syrup.
-There's also a small area within the restaurant that sells Appalachian Trail-related merchandise.
+The blueberry pancakes are among the best in Maine, especially if you compliment them with their pure maple syrup.
 Check online for operating hours/days as the cafe is sometimes closed.

 If you visit the cafe from August through early October, odds are high you'll see at least one hiker celebrating their completion of the 2,100+ mile Appalachian Trail.
 Many of these trail completers will inscribe their names into the ceiling tiles of the restaurant.
 It's very cool to see and feel all that hiking history in one place.

 Downtown Millinocket isn't the most charming area, but it absolutely has a lot of potential.
-I am optimistic that the downtown area will eventually be revitalized and that the cafe will help to anchor it.
+I am optimistic that the downtown area will eventually be revitalized and that the cafe will help to anchor that.
+The nearby Blue Ox is a fun dive bar if that's your thing.

 Appalachian Trail Cafe, Millinocket, Maine